 Paradise Valley Springs is only a 10-15 minute drive from Rotorua.

-Here you will come face to face with everything from native and introduced wildlife to trout to African Lions.
+Here, you will come face to face with everything from native and introduced wildlife, including trout and African Lions.

 You can walk amongst the native bush and rainforest on the Treetops Walkway.
 Catch a glimpse of the wild native birds that frequent the walkway.
-Feeding troughs along the way attracts the birds so you see them better and take fantastic photos.
+Feeding troughs along the way attract the birds, so you see them better and take fantastic photos.

 Lion feeding is every day at 2.30 pm.
 This is the best time to take photos as they are so active.